entroky/ngn/PrivacyPolicy.md

 ### User contributions

 For all data you contribute (for example code, content, repositories, account details and settings), you have full responsibility and control to add, modify, create this data.
-If some datum cannot be modified by users, this is considered a technical bug that needs urgent fixing.
+If some data cannot be modified by users, this is considered a technical bug that needs urgent fixing.
 Please report all issues to the Codeberg.org Community Issue Tracker.

 ### Backup files